ivan-sincek/chad/README.md

 Search Google Dorks like Chad.
 Based on [ivan-sincek/nagooglesearch](https://github.com/ivan-sincek/nagooglesearch).

-At the moment, this tool cannot be installed on Windows OS because Python's `jq` library (required by Chad Extractor) is not supported.
-Although, [Chad](https://github.com/ivan-sincek/chad/blob/main/src/chad/chad.py) does in fact work on Windows OS if you run it as a standalone script.

 Tested on Kali Linux v2023.4 (64-bit).

 Made for educational purposes.
 I hope it will help!

-Future plans:

-* find `jq` alternative so that the whole package can be cross-platform.

 ## Table of Contents